ofelcan164/API/sections/webhooks.md

 Webhooks allow you to receive notifications at an end-point of your choice for a myriad of events in Image Relay.
 Get notified when a file is uploaded, a new user is added, a folder is deleted...

+When there is a problem with a webhook, Image Relay will send an email to the user that created the webhook.
+The API also supports optionally adding additional notification_emails to the webhook if you wish to alert other email addresses if issues arise.

 Get Webhooks
 -----------